171930433/vtk-examples/src/PythonicAPI.md

 | -------------- | ------------- | ------- |
 [CheckVTKVersion](/PythonicAPI/Utilities/CheckVTKVersion) | Check the VTK version and provide alternatives for different VTK versions.
 [ClassesInLang1NotInLang2](/PythonicAPI/Utilities/ClassesInLang1NotInLang2) | Select VTK classes with corresponding examples in one language but not in another.
-[ColorMapToLUT_JSON](/PythonicAPI/Utilities/ColorMapToLUT_JSON) | Take a JSON description of a colormap and convert it to a VTK colormap.
+[JSONColorMapToLUT](/PythonicAPI/Utilities/JSONColorMapToLUT) | Take a JSON description of a colormap and convert it to a VTK colormap.
-[ColorMapToLUT_XML](/PythonicAPI/Utilities/ColorMapToLUT_XML) | Take an XML description of a colormap and convert it to a VTK colormap.
 [ColorMapToLUT](/PythonicAPI/Utilities/ColorMapToLUT) | Use vtkDiscretizableColorTransferFunction to generate a VTK colormap.
 [RescaleReverseLUT](/PythonicAPI/Utilities/RescaleReverseLUT) | Demonstrate how to adjust a colormap so that the colormap scalar range matches the scalar range on the object.
 You can optionally reverse the colors.
 [ResetCameraOrientation](/PythonicAPI/Utilities/ResetCameraOrientation) | Reset camera orientation to a previously saved orientation.